-- a) the best two units of English must be included in the ATAR - b) the best eight units from the remaining Board Developed courses are included - c) no more than two units of Category B courses may be included.
+- a) the best two units of English must be included in the ATAR - the best eight units from the remaining Board Developed courses are included

 The ATAR is a rank, not a mark.
 The only purpose of the ATAR is to assist universities in ranking school leaver applicants for tertiary selection in a fair and equitable way.
 The ATAR should not be used for any other purpose.